HierarchicalPrune: Position-Aware Compression for Large-Scale Diffusion Models: Evaluation

 \subsection{Experimental Setup}

 \textbf{Architectures, Datasets, and Implementation:} We target SD3.5 Large Turbo (8B) and FLUX.1-Schnell (12B), two SOTA models designed to perform diffusion tasks within a small number of steps (\textit{e.g.}, 4).
-Following prior work~\citep{lee2024koala}, we use the YE-POP dataset~\citep{yepop} consisting of 500K images, derived from LAION-5B~\citep{2022NeurIPSLAION5B}.
-We implemented the \sysname pipeline in PyTorch, building upon SD3.5 Large Turbo and FLUX.1-Schnell model checkpoints and pipelines from \texttt{Diffusers}~\citep{von-platen-etal-2022-diffusers}.
-For 4-bit weight quantisation, we adopt \texttt{bitsandbytes}~\citep{dettmers2022llmint8,dettmers2023qlora}.
-Note that other quantisation methods, such as SVDQuant~\cite{li2025svdquant}, can also be combined with \sysname, and we leave such exploration as future work.
-We aim to release our codebase upon acceptance of the paper.
+Following prior work~\citep{lee2024koala}, we use the YE-POP dataset~\citep{yepop} consisting of 500K images.
+We implemented the \sysname pipeline in PyTorch and \texttt{Diffusers}~\citep{von-platen-etal-2022-diffusers}, utilising SD3.5 Large Turbo and FLUX.1-Schnell model checkpoints.
+For 4-bit weight quantisation, we adopt \texttt{bitsandbytes}~\citep{dettmers2022llmint8}.

 \appImgAAA{\adjustbox{valign=m,vspace=0pt,margin=0pt}{ }} \appImgBBB{\adjustbox{valign=m,vspace=0pt,margin=0pt}{ }} \appImgCCC{\adjustbox{valign=m,vspace=0pt,margin=0pt}{ }} \appImgDDD{\adjustbox{valign=m,vspace=0pt,margin=0pt}{ }} \appImgEEE{\adjustbox{valign=m,vspace=0pt,margin=0pt}{ }}